 Interstate 95 Georgia Guides

-Interstates 16 and 95 through Chatham County were completed in 1977-78.
+I-16 and I-95 through Chatham County were completed in 1977-78.
 Completion of I-95 allowed through traffic to bypass Savannah and the Talmadge Bridge (U.S. 17 Alternate) over the Savannah River.3

 - "Coastal Georgia celebrates opening of 6-lane interstate."
 The Florida Times-Union (Jacksonville, FL), December 11, 2010.